Biopower: Milieu intérieur

-One major thinker whose work forms a parallel with Foucault's own is the Medieval historian Ernst Kantorowicz.Parrhesia:A Journal of Critical Philosophy 5 pp. 9–18 2008Artur Golczewski Sovereign Right, Democracy and the Rule of Law Universitas 2006 Kantorowicz mentions a Medieval device known as the body politic (the king's two bodies).
-This Medieval device was so well received by legal theorists and lawyers of the day that it was incorporated and codified into Medieval society and institutions (Kantorowicz mentions the term Corporation which would later become known to us as capitalism, an economic category).
+One major thinker whose work forms a parallel with Foucault's own is the medieval historian Ernst Kantorowicz.
+Kantorowicz mentions a medieval device known as the body politic (the king's two bodies).
+This medieval device was so well received by legal theorists and lawyers of the day that it was incorporated and codified into medieval society and institutions (Kantorowicz mentions the term Corporation which would later become known to us as capitalism, an economic category).
 Kantorowicz also refers to the Glossators who belonged to a well-known branch of legal schools in medieval Europe, experts in jurisprudence and law science, appeal of treason, The Lords Appellant and the commentaries of jurist Edmund Plowden and his Plowden Reports.
-In Kantorowicz' analysis, a Medieval Political theology emerged throughout the Middle Ages which provided the modern basis for the democratisation of the hereditary succession of a wealthy elite and for our own modern political hierarchical order (Politicians) and their close association with the wealthy nobility.
+In Kantorowicz' analysis, a medieval political theology emerged throughout the Middle Ages which provided the modern basis for the democratisation of the hereditary succession of a wealthy elite and for our own modern political hierarchical order (Politicians) and their close association with the wealthy nobility.
 Primarily, this is the democratisation of Sovereignty, which is known in modern political terms as "Liberal democracy".
-Kantorowicz argues a Medieval triumvirate appears (with the support of the legal machine), a private enterprise of wealth and succession both supporting the fixed hierarchical order reserved exclusively for the nobility and their descendants, and the monarch and her/his heirs.
-Co-operation was needed by the three groups—the Monarchy, the Church, and the Nobility—in an uneasy Medieval alliance and, at times, it appeared fractious.Much of Madge's information comes from Charles Henry Pearson meticulous study of the domesday records..
-Madge places the barons' majority ownership of all land at 50.5% in 1086 (in 1065 it was 50.7%).
-According to Madge's analysis of Pearson's work, by the time of the Norman conquest the monarch of the day—the king—wasn't, by all accounts, the major land owner; his percentage share was just 20.5% in 1065, before the conquest, and dropped to 19.9% after the conquest in 1086.
-Moreover, the monarch had to share that right with the powerful Roman Catholic church of the day (the church's share was 28.8% in 1065; at the end of the conquest in 1086 it was 29.6%).
-This necessitated an efficient accountancy and auditing system with the overall fiscal responsibility and liability of the Exchequer, Treasury and the entire kingdom of the realm (kingdom in this case meaning the Barons and the church who funded the King's expenditure) and its ruler the King, known as the Barons of the exchequer, supervised and organized by the barons of the day.Sidney J Madge, The Domesday Of Crown Lands, pp. 20–21, 1938.
+Kantorowicz argues a medieval triumvirate appears (with the support of the legal machine), a private enterprise of wealth and succession both supporting the fixed hierarchical order reserved exclusively for the nobility and their descendants, and the monarch and her/his heirs.
+Co-operation was needed by the three groups—the Monarchy, the Church, and the Nobility—in an uneasy medieval alliance and, at times, it appeared fractious.